univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

    Defines the FQDN to the identity provider in your environment's UCS domain.
    Defaults to :samp:`ucs-sso-ng.{$domainname}`.
+   If this setting deviates from the default, you need to set this setting via UCR on all UCS servers in the domain, so that these servers can connect to Keycloak.
    Please note that uppercase letters in this setting can lead to problems regarding the Keycloak admin console.